Text as Neural Operator: Image Manipulation by Text Instruction: Introduction

 \section{Introduction}

-Image synthesis from text has been a highly active research area.
-This task is typically set up as a conditional image generation problem where a Generative Adversarial Network (GAN)~\cite{goodfellow2014gan} is learned to generate realistic images according to the text description in the format of natural languages~\cite{zhang2018stackgan++,xu2018attngan,zhu2019dmgan,li2019objgan}, scene graphs~\cite{johnson2015sg2im,yikang2019pastegan}, or other modalities~\cite{li2019controllable,nam2018tagan,li2019manigan}.
+Image synthesis from text has been a highly active research area in the multimedia and computer vision community.
+This task is typically set up as a conditional image generation problem where a Generative Adversarial Network (GAN)~\citep{goodfellow2014gan} is learned to generate realistic looking images according to the text description in the format of natural languages~\citep{zhang2018stackgan++,xu2018attngan,zhu2019dmgan,li2019objgan,li2019manigan,nam2018tagan} or scene graphs~\citep{johnson2015sg2im,yikang2019pastegan,li2019controllable,tseng2020retrievegan}, \etc.

 In this paper, we study \emph{how to manipulate image content through complex text instruction}.
-In this setting, a user is able to apply various changes to a reference image to add, remove, or modify its content by sending text instructions.
-For example, \figref{teaser} shows the generated images by our model for three instructions: 1) adding a new object at a location, 2) removing an object, and 3) changing the object's attributes (size, shape, color, \etc).
+In this multimodal task, a user is able to apply various changes to a reference image by sending text instructions.
+For example, \figref{teaser} shows the generated images by the model for three types of instructions: 1) adding a new object at a location, 2) removing an object, and 3) changing the object's attributes (size, shape, color, \etc).
+This concept was first raised in Schmandt and Hulteen's paper ~\cite{schmandt1982intelligent} and was extended to industrial applications such as PhotoShop through voice commands~\citep{photoshop2017}.

-The closest related problem to ours is text-guided image manipulation~\cite{nam2018tagan,li2019manigan} which demonstrates promising image manipulation quality from the text.
-Sequential text-to-image generation known as GeNeVA~\cite{elnouby2019geneva}, which focuses on sequentially adding objects to a blank canvas given step-by-step text instructions, is also related, as each step can be seen as doing text-guided image manipulation on the intermediate image.
-However, the language in existing works is limited in complexity and diversity which consists of either descriptive attributes~\cite{nam2018tagan,li2019manigan} or a single ``add'' operation~\cite{elnouby2019geneva}.
-Different from previous works, this paper focuses on modeling the \emph{complex instruction} for image manipulation.
-The studied text instructions involve adjectives (attributes), verbs (actions) and adverbs (locations) for three representative operations ``add'', ``modify'', and ``remove''.
-In addition, the complex instruction often specifies changes to only one of the many objects in the reference image as opposed to the single salient object in prior works~\cite{nam2018tagan,li2019manigan}.